 Rev1: What is unique about helping entrepreneurs find the right talent at the right time?

 LZ: Qualifying a candidate’s functional expertise—can a leader lead, a salesperson sell, or a coder code—is a similar process whether you are building talent in a startup or in a corporation.
 However, when it comes to recruiting excellent candidates who will also fit the environment and culture of a startup, it’s different.

 Most people have some idea of what it’s like to work in a corporation, a mid-sized established company, or in a family business.
 Unless a person has worked in a startup before, they may not realize it’s an entirely different world.

-  Rev1: Asking a person to take on any role on the ground floor of a company is a big risk, much riskier than position in a profitable firm that has been making pay role for multiple years.
-How can a startup.
+Rev1: Asking a person to take on any role on the ground floor of a company is a big risk, much more risky than position in a profitable firm that has been making payroll for multiple years.
 How can an entrepreneur talk to candidates about the challenges of working in a startup without scaring good talent away?

 LZ: Joining a startup can sound really exciting but signing up because it sounds cool without thoroughly understanding the challenges and how incredibly hard starting a company is, can create a mismatch that will not be good for the individual or the startup.